Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Pharmaceutical and Medical Cold Rooms

 Pharmaceutical cold rooms require tighter tolerances than commercial food cold rooms.
-Typically, they hold temperatures between +2°C and +8°C with deviations of less than ±1°C. Additionally, they include continuous monitoring, alarms, backup refrigeration, and validation documentation.
+They typically hold temperatures between +2°C and +8°C with deviations of less than ±1°C, and they include continuous monitoring, alarms, backup refrigeration, and validation documentation.
 Healthcare providers, vaccine distributors, blood banks, and clinical laboratories all rely on this category.

 Walk-In Cold Room Components: How the System Works